datadryad/dryad-app/documentation/server_maintenance/troubleshooting.md

 ==========================

 Occasionally, there will be a problem sending metadata to DataCite for an item.
-You can force the metadata in DataCite to update by:
+You can force the metadata in DataCite to update in the Rails console with:

 ```
-idg = Stash::Doi::IdGen.make_instance(resource: r)
-idg.update_identifier_metadata!
+Stash::Doi::DataciteGen.new(resource: StashEngine::Resource.where(id: <resource_id>).first).update_identifier_metadata!
 ```

 If you need to update DataCite for *all* items in Dryad, you can use: